Skip to Main Content

 How does District 234 prepare for school emergencies?

+The safety and security of our students and staff is our highest priority.
 We take a proactive approach to emergency preparedness by regularly practicing safety drills, conducting assessments, and staying current with best practices through conferences and professional learning.
+Our team meets regularly to review and refine safety measures and systems, ensuring we continually grow and adapt.

 We are proud to have a dedicated School Resource Officer, leverage advanced technology, and maintain secure and closely monitored facilities.
+Together, these efforts help us stay ahead of the curve so we can provide a safe, supportive environment for learning.

 How can Parents/Guardians prepare for school emergencies?